-In the latter half of the 19.
+In the latter half of the 19th century newspapers would print gory details of work-related accidents.
+In response to labor advocates and general concern for the condition of the working classes, most states began to establish bureaus of labor statistics.
+Massachusetts set up the first such bureau in 1869.
 Soon many state bureaus began investigations into all facets of labor and industry and published data in their annual reports.
 One of their primary concerns was the emerging problem of hazardous industrial working conditions.
 Questionnaires were sent to employers, workers were interviewed, and statistical data was collected on deaths, injuries and illnesses.
-The bureaus' reports included examples of safe and healthful workplaces. century newspapers would print gory details of work-related accidents.
-In response to labor advocates and general concern for the condition of the working classes, most states began to establish bureaus of labor statistics.
+The bureaus' reports included examples of safe and healthful workplaces.

 In a Massachusetts 1875 report titled "Special Effects of Certain Forms of Employment upon Female Health" found that "The Working Girls of Boston" had a general deterioration of health.
 Many of the females questioned frequently got their fingers smashed or cut off from the punch presses in button factories.
 They reported that the factory gave free dressings the first three times an employee was injured, but after that she had to pay for her own.

 The first law went into effect in Massachusetts, requiring guards on hazardous machinery.
 Other Northern industrial states soon followed, and fourteen states had similar factory acts on their books by 1897.
 Ten of those states gave their inspectors authority to require guarding of machinery.

 The safeguarding law in Massachusetts led to the establishment of the first inspection force within the state.
 Reports began emerging with notes such as the following: REASON FOR ACCIDENT: a 14‑year‑old girl lost four fingers because of "curiosity" (circa 1885).
 A third law in 1887 banned workers under age 15 from cleaning machinery in motion.
 Sweatshops in 1895 and bakeries in 1897 came under the scope of the inspection laws.